scristobal/blogging/reactive-part1/post.md

 # Reactive programming in action

-This post is inspired by the [rubber duck debugging method](https://rubberduckdebugging.com/).
-But instead of a rubber duck, the target is an **advanced reader** already proficient with the topics covered.
-Basics will not be covered, there are much better resources out there.
-Instead, the focus will be on production-ready code with real examples and description of some of the architectural decisions.
+This post shows how [reactive programming](https://reactivex.io/) is used in one of [DataBeacon](www.databeacon.aero)’s central software component, called _Funnel_.
+The post is inspired by the [rubber duck debugging method](https://rubberduckdebugging.com/).

-In particular, this post shows how [reactive programming](https://reactivex.io/) is used in one of [DataBeacon](www.databeacon.aero)’s central software component, called _Funnel_.
+Instead of covering the basics, there are much better resources out there, the focus will be on production-ready code with real examples and description of some of the architectural decisions.

 > Code snippets have been adapted to this blog post specifically, it is not a 1:1 copy of production code and some implementation details have hidden.